Life Insurance for Smokers: Rates, Options & How to Save

 Preferred Rates Require More Time

-Standard non-smoker rates are typically available after 12 months tobacco-free, but preferred and super-preferred health classifications — which carry the lowest possible premiums — usually require 3 to 5 years of being completely nicotine-free.
+Standard non-smoker rates are typically available after 12 months tobacco-free, but preferred and super-preferred health classifications, which carry the lowest possible premiums, usually require 2 to 5 years of being completely nicotine-free.
 Plan accordingly when setting your timeline.

 Frequently Asked Questions

-Does vaping count as tobacco use for life insurance?
+Does vaping count as tobacco use for life insurance in 2026?

 Can I get affordable life insurance as a smoker?

 Yes, though your options are more limited and premiums will be higher than for non-smokers.
-The most affordable route is to shop term life insurance across multiple smoker-friendly carriers like Protective Life or Legal & General America, maximize any employer group life coverage you have access to, and be upfront about your tobacco use.
-Comparing quotes from at least 4–5 insurers can result in significant savings.
+The most affordable route is to shop term life insurance across multiple smoker-friendly carriers like Banner Life, Transamerica, Guardian, and Northwestern Mutual, maximize any employer group life coverage you have access to, and be upfront about your tobacco use.
+Comparing quotes from at least 4 to 5 insurers can result in significant savings.

 How long after quitting smoking will my life insurance rates go down?

-Most insurers will begin reclassification discussions after you've been completely nicotine-free for 12 months.
+Most insurers will begin reclassification discussions after you've been completely nicotine-free for 12 months, though some carriers require up to 24 months.
 At that point, you'll typically need to pass a cotinine test to confirm your status.
-For the very best (preferred/super-preferred) rate classes, you generally need to be smoke-free for 3 to 5 years.
+For the very best (preferred/super-preferred) rate classes, you generally need to be smoke-free for 2 to 5 years.
 Once reclassified, premium reductions of 40% to 60% are common.

 What happens if I lie about smoking on my life insurance application?